OpenNebula/website/content/software/upgrade_process/configuration_management_ee/conflicts.md

 <!--# Troubleshooting -->

-The configuration files upgrade is a complex process, during which many problems may arise.
-The root cause of all problems are the users’ customizations made in the configuration files in places that also change in a newer version.
+The configuration files upgrade is a complex process during which many problems may arise.
+The root cause of all problems are users’ customizations made in the configuration files in places that also change in a newer version.
 Because the upgrade process tries to apply changes from newer versions to existing files, the tool can be confused when it reaches the incompatibly modified part.

 In case of a problem, the upgrade process terminates and **leaves the state of configuration files unchanged**.
 There is no automatic mechanism preconfigured, but the user has to instruct the tool on how to resolve the problem.
-This is done by specifying **patch modes** globally for the whole process, for a particular file, or for a particular file and (intermediate) version we upgrade to.
+This is done by specifying **patch modes** globally for the whole process, for a particular file, or for a particular file and (intermediate) version the user is upgrading to.

 <a id="cfg-patch-modes"></a>